hiero-ledger/hiero-docs/networks/mainnet/mainnet-nodes/node-requirements/README.md

 Access to the node via public APIs must be mediated by an in-line proxy.
 Below are the specifications for establishing this proxy.

-* 2-CPU
+* 2- core-x86/x64 CPU
 * 2GB RAM
-* 100GB storage
+* 100GB SSD storage
-* 200Mb/S internet network connectivity with public static IP address
+* 200Mb/s sustained internet network connectivity with public static IP address
-* Docker 18 or higher (Hedera to provide Docker image with HAProxy)
+* Supported Docker (Hedera to provide Docker image with HAProxy)

 ### Network Connectivity